kater1naa/justeat-restaurant-finder/README.md

 4) Install dependencies for the client:

-cd ./client/my-react-client <br>
+cd client/my-react-client <br>
 npm install

+5) Return to the root of the project (justeat-restaurant-finder): cd ../../

-5) Run the Application
+6) Run the Application
 To run both the client and the server concurrently:

 npm run start-both